Meter Wireless Access Point

 What are common types of network access points?

-While wireless network access points just expand the router’s WLAN, there are still several considerations to account for when choosing access points as part of your Wi-Fi network.
+While wireless network access points just expand the router’s WLAN, there are still several considerations to account for when choosing access points as part of your WiFi network.

 Some of the different types of network access points available on the market include the following: